hundredyearfarms/Hundred-Year-Farm-Project/README.md

 We are transitioning a small portion of our agribusiness farmland to a form of agroforestry that includes habitat restoration.

 Agroforestry has the potential, over the next hundred years, to transition land that is no longer suitable for agribusiness back to a natural habitat that is also a local source of carbon-negative energy, food, materials, and water.
+That approach potentially could offset emmissions from the agribusiness portion of our land, including that from the past.

-Such land transitions are not economically feasible today but, with the right technology development,  could some day begin to scale in a meaningful way.
+Such land transitions are not economically feasible today but, with the right technology development,  they could some day begin to scale in a meaningful way.

 **OVERVIEW**